artefactual/archivematica-docs/index.rst

 Backlog
 -------

-The Backlog tab displays content that has been added to the Archivematica backlog.
+The Backlog tab displays content that has been added to the Archivematica backlog and allows users to search, download and delete transfers from the backlog location.

 .. _home-appraisal: